tgvashworth/tgvashworth.github.io/_posts/2014-10-29-elm-native-modules.md

 ## The problem

-Elm is great, but there are functions that aren't implemented as standard and aren't worth the effort to write in Elm itself, and are better built in JavaScript.
+Elm is great but there are functions that aren't implemented as standard, aren't worth the effort to write in Elm itself, and are better built in JavaScript.

-While Elm has a JavaScript interoperability pattern called [ports][ports] but they're async and have a couple of other unfortunate constraints, so aren't ideal for some use-cases.
+While Elm has a JavaScript interoperability pattern called [ports][ports], they're async-only and have a couple of other unfortunate constraints so aren't ideal for some use-cases.

 Sometimes you just gotta call a function.